 You get a risk-free bet up to $500 when you first sign up, and there are seasonal promos for major sporting events.

 Arizona – Horse race betting explained

-If you’re new to online sports betting Arizona, you may be wondering how it works and how to figure out where to place your first bet.
+If you’re new to Arizona sports betting, you may be wondering how it works and how to figure out where to place your first bet.